jeff4/bionotes.github.io/ochem.md

 		* And then the final three: glycine, proline, cysteine.
 * 10/14 posted Serine
 * 10/15 posted Threonine. spent some time writing handwritten notes for IG Stories.
+* 10/16 set up Excel checklist planning for next week of posts